 In this day and age of continuous innovation, a workplace needs to be as advanced in its offerings as the work carried out inside it.
 An architect’s intent is to always exceed expectations and provide innovative designs to best use the space provided to them and fulfill the vision of the client.
 Having said that, every organization wants a workspace that brings out maximum productivity from its employees but with changing times companies have started putting equal emphasis on the social environment surrounding them.
-An employer’s main area of focus have always been their work whereas modern engineers and architects have moved on from traditional workplace design to more technology-driven work and smart design solutions.
+An employer’s main area of focus has always been their work whereas modern engineers and architects have moved on from traditional workplace design to more technology-driven work and smart design solutions.

 For a research and development facility, it is important for the building to be designed in a way that it cannot only incorporate all the advanced technology needed for research but also any emerging future technological or research trends.
 Apart from the functional benefits, it should also allow scientists and researchers in the building to have ample space that provides free movement and common meeting places.
 The idea behind designing a workplace that caters to the socializing needs of the employees is to encourage people to work collaboratively for the overall benefit of the organization.
 The facility should also offer safe disposal of any harmful chemicals being used for research to safeguard the environment from their harmful effect.
-When we came on board to design the Reliance Technology Group’s 500,000 sq. feet facility, we knew that apart from executing all 48 super specialty labs up to global standards we will also have to incorporate energy efficient design.
+When we came on board to design the Reliance Technology Group’s 500,000 sq. feet facility, we knew that apart from executing all 48 super specialty labs up to global standards we will also have to incorporate energy-efficient design.

 The prismatic glass entrance and atrium is one such design.
-It is aesthetically pleasing to the eye and also helpful in curtailing solar heat waves and noise pollution from the surrounding areas.
-The atrium also acts as space for the scientists and researchers to socialize and share ideas, hopefully, leading to future collaborations and inventions.
+It is aesthetically pleasing to the eye and also helpful in curtailing solar heatwaves and noise pollution from the surrounding areas.
+The atrium also acts as space for scientists and researchers to socialize and share ideas, hopefully, leading to future collaborations and inventions.
 Apart from the design attributes and its benefits, engineers also have moved to smart and technologically advanced solutions for energy consumption and ease of usage.
-One such smart solution is Internet of Things (IoT) which acts as a central control system for smart buildings where all devices are connected to a smart engine, running and controlling all other devices connected to it.
-IoT helps in saving energy and effort along with maximizing employee output by utilizing the information it receives from all the devices connected to it and making sure they are functioning optimally without usage of additional energy.
-Apart from the stated objective of energy efficiency, at ANA, we also believe that the implementation of this technology allows the users to feel more comfortable, connected and in control of their work environment.
+One such smart solution is the Internet of Things (IoT) which acts as a central control system for smart buildings where all devices are connected to a smart engine, running and controlling all other devices connected to it.
+IoT helps in saving energy and effort along with maximizing employee output by utilizing the information it receives from all the devices connected to it and making sure they are functioning optimally without the usage of additional energy.
+Apart from the stated objective of energy efficiency, at ANA, we also believe that the implementation of this technology allows the users to feel more comfortable, connected, and in control of their work environment.